ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/user_defined.rst

 		{exp:channel:entries channel="{special_channel}" limit="10"}

-	In this case, you would need to consider using a :doc:`Snippet
+	In this case, you would need to consider using a :doc:`Template partial
-	<snippets>`.
+	<template_partials>`.